Palawan flycatcher: Description and taxonomy

+This is a small bird of lowland forest in Palawan.
+Primarily pale orange in plummage with a white belly and a bright orange tail.

+The female has deeper orange brown lores but the difference is slight and difficult to spot.

 The Palawan flycatcher has a very unusual and distinct call.
 Song is a soft whistled "puu-puu piii!" with the third note higher.
 Also gives a repeated upslurred "puuii".This call gets repeated anywhere from 10 to 15 times in quick repetition.
 Then it gets followed by a short 5-10 second trill.
 The bird also will fan out and shake its tail while doing this call.
 This call very insect-like call often gets mistaken as an insect's call.